Here are 7 steps from Kidpower that parents can take to keep their children safe from harm and to prepare them to take

 5. Don’t let kids throw stones.
 Intervene immediately so that you stop a child being unkind to another with the same determination that you would stop that child from throwing a rock through a window.
 Every adult in charge of children is responsible for ensuring that each child stays emotionally and physically safe and that this child acts safely and respectfully towards others.
 Model being firm, kind, and persistent when you intervene.

 6. Assess each child and make Safety Plans.
 Assess realistically the capabilities and vulnerabilities of your child.
 Make a list of everywhere your child goes, what kinds of problems they might encounter, and how she would avoid the problem and get help if necessary.
 Before you let your child go anywhere without adult protection, make sure that your child is prepared with sufficient knowledge, skills, and life experience.

 7. Prepare children to take charge of their safety by practicing skills.
 One quick action can stop most bullying, abuse, and other emotional or physical violence – staying aware, checking and thinking first, moving away from trouble, acting confident, pushing someone’s hand away, de-escalating conflict, ordering someone to stop, leaving as soon as you can, resisting emotional coercion, setting boundaries, and being persistent in telling until you get help.
 Kids are more likely to be able to take actions like these when they need to if they understand their safety rules and have had the chance to rehearse using these skills in a fun, age-appropriate way.

 Not sure HOW to teach skills?
 Our Safety Comics series for younger children, older children and teens/adults provide entertaining and useful tools for introducing and practicing “People Safety” rules and skills.
-Since 1989, Kidpower International has protected over 4 million children, teens, and adults, including those with special needs, from bullying, violence, and abuse through empowering people with knowledge and skills.
-For information about workshops, our extensive free online Library, consulting, and books, visit www.kidpower.org.
+Check out more information about our workshops, extensive free online Library, consulting services, and books.